Singaporean’s Guide to Travel during Golden Week in Japan

 8. Koinobori Festival at Tokyo Tower

-If you want to see some colourful carp streamers that look like they’re flying in the sky, we recommend you visit Tokyo Tower.
-Carp streamers are decorated outside for Children’s Day, making for a pretty picturesque scene.
+If you want to see colourful carp streamers that look like they’re flying in the sky, we recommend visiting Tokyo Tower.
+Carp streamers are hung outside for Children’s Day, creating a pretty, picturesque scene.
 You can view them in the daytime or after sunset when they light up.

 Location: 4 Chome-2-8 Shibakoen, Minato City, Tokyo 105-0011 (Near Onarimon Station)